 How often have you woken up in the night with your pyjamas all twisted, and you’ve got a wedgie and you have to toss and turn to get into a comfy sleeping position again?
 It’s far from relaxing.
 In fact, it can become damn right stressful.
 Sleeping naked will take away the risk of this happening, and allow you to keep relaxed as soon as you slide into bed.
-It will also reduce the risks of insomnia keeping you up all night.
+In fact, there are many surprising benefits of sleeping nude: it will also reduce the risks of insomnia keeping you up all night.
 Getting all hot in bed really affects our sleep pattern and nobody wants to wake up in the middle of the night a sweaty mess, am I right?

 6. No caffeine after noonish

 It was recently reported that drinking just ONE cup of coffee in the afternoon can knock an hour off of your sleep at night.
 So if you’re a coffee addict who thrives on three to four cups – well, that’s certainly not a recipe for a peaceful night’s sleep.
 The best time to drink coffee if you can’t quite kick the habit for good is first thing in the morning.
 Also try to limit the amount you drink, as too much caffeine can increase anxiety and irritability, which is only going to disrupt your sleep even more, so drink no more than four cups daily at the most!